Syrian ambassadors to Emirates, Cyprus defect

 AMMAN (Reuters) - Syria’s ambassadors to the United Arab Emirates and Cyprus, who are husband and wife, have defected to Qatar, spokesmen for the opposition Syrian National Council said on Wednesday.

-They are the second and third senior diplomats to defect since the uprising against Syrian President Bashar al-Assad began 16 months ago.
+They are respectively the second and third senior diplomats to join the opposition to President Bashar al-Assad since the revolt began 16 months ago.

 “The ambassador (Abdelatif al-Dabbagh) is now in Qatar,” SNC spokesman Mohammad Sarmini told Reuters by telephone, referring to the ambassador to the UAE.

-Sarmini said Dabbagh is married to Lamia al-Hariri, Syria’s ambassador to Cyprus, who defected to Qatar with her husband.
+Sarmini said Dabbagh is married to Lamia al-Hariri, Syria’s ambassador to Cyprus, who also defected to Qatar in coordination with her husband.

-A military attache at the Syrian embassy in Oman told Al Jazeera television he had defected also.
-“After the killing and bombardment and destruction of our people in Syria increased, and the massacres took place, this ... pushed me to defect from this regime,” Mohammad Tahseen al-Faqir said.

 Nawaf al-Fares, Syria’s ambassador to Iraq, who is a Sunni tribal figure from eastern Syria, defected to Qatar through Jordan two weeks ago, according to diplomatic sources.

-Reporting by Khaled Yacoub Oweis and Ali Abdelatti in Cairo; Editing by Louise Ireland
+Reporting by Khaled Yacoub Oweis, Amman newsroom; Writing by Oliver Holmes; Editing by Giles Elgood